epfl-lasa/docker_setup/README.md

 ### RUN

-The `RUN` command execut the script command written after.
+The `RUN` command execute the script command written after.
 It is similar to executing a command in a terminal.
-For example `RUN echo 'Hello world'` will output 'Hello world'.
-Note that comments, prefixed by `#` are not executed.
+For example `RUN echo "Hello world"` will output `"Hello world"`.
+Note that comments, prefixed by `#` and linebreak (`\`) are not executed.
 Therefore,

 ```dockerfile